 Read further to know more:

 Walking is as simple as getting up on your feet and moving your legs to facilitate movement and as such, walking as a form of working out is truly accessible.
-Whenever the conditions are right, you can put on your best walking shoes and simply set out for a long brisk walk.
+Whenever the conditions are right, you can put on your best walking shoes and set out for a long brisk walk.

 ii) Workout Type